kemitix/kemitix-maven-tiles/README.md

 </project>
 ```

-Where Maven 3.3.9 is required, add the `enforcer-legacy-tile`.
+Where Maven 3.3.9 is required, add the `enforcer-legacy`.

 Where Java 1.8 is required set the `java.version` property to `1.8`.